hanabi/hanabi.github.io/docs/level_6.md

   - Bob knows that this is a *Tempo Clue*, and plays red 2.
   - In most cases, since two cards were re-touched, they should both be playable.
 However, Bob knows that the red 5 is strictly not playable right now.
 Thus, since the clue did not get any new cards and only got tempo on one card in total, he knows that he should also *Chop Move* his slot 3 card.

-### The Chop Transfer

-- Sometimes, duplicated cards are accidentally *Chop Moved* through a mistake or through a complicated situation.
-When this happens, it is pointless to use a clue to "undo" the *Chop Move* - the team can just continue to allow the player to discard normally.
-- Subsequently, if someone **does** use a clue to undo the *Chop Move*, there must be a good reason.
-This means that the card they were about to discard is important, so the player should discard the now-known useless card and then permanently *Chop Move* their new chop.

 <br />

 ## General Principles